dbtek/webrnote/README.md

 ========
 About
 --------------
-Simple GTK Webview Client for Evernote
+Simple GTK+ 3 Webview App for Evernote
+v 0.2 - (Please check requirements, moved to GTK+ 3)

 Requirements
 ---------------------
 - Python
-- libwebkitgtk
+- gir1.2-webkit-3.0
 - Also an Evernote account

 Runing